deepinv/deepinv/docs/source/deepinv.unfolded.rst

 Unfolded algorithms
 ===================

-This package contains a collection of routines turning optimization algorithms into unfolded architectures.
+This package contains a collection of routines turning the optimization algorithms defined in :ref:`Optim <optim>` into unfolded architectures.
 Recall that optimization algorithms aim at solving problems of the form :math:`\datafid{\forw{x}}{y} + \reg{x}` where :math:`\datafid{\cdot}{\cdot}` is a data-fidelity term, :math:`\reg{\cdot}` is a regularization term.
 The resulting fixed-point algorithms for solving these problems are of the form (see :ref:`Optim <optim>`)